 Evette White

-Frederick Lee Blank, III
+Frederick Lee Blank III

-Gary Everton
+Gary Everton FAIA

 Genma Stringer Holmes